TIBCOSoftware/mashling-recipes/recipes/consul/mashling-consul-integration/README.md

     }
 }
 ```
-Note : Registered services can be accessed from consul dashboard - http://127.0.0.1:8500/ui
+Note : Registered services can be accessed from consul dashboard - http://127.0.0.1:8500/ui <br>
+Update consul token in dashboard settings page

 ### De-Register gateway services from consul: